Best Rifle Light Choices in 2024: Find the Right One For You

 There are several factors you need to consider when looking for the right rifle light for your gun, but some of them are more important than others depending on your priorities.
 Here are some specs I look at when purchasing a rifle light:

-Purpose – The right flashlight for your rifle depends on what you want to use your rifle for.
+Purpose – The right flashlight for your rifle depends on what you want to use it for.
 If you are looking at self defense, go with a compact and lightweight rifle light with 200-500 lumens in power so you don’t blind yourself in a home invasion.
 If you are planning on some nighttime hunting though, you are going to need a rifle light that has a long battery life and some good beam distance so you can sight your prey.

 Brightness – With a rifle light, the most important thing to look for is brightness.
 Brightness is what determines how powerful the light is and how far it can reach.
 I specifically look at the following specs to judge the brightness of a rifle light.